mastizada/dbConnect/docs/user/intro.rst

 ORM will help you a lot and will be a lot safer.

-dbConnect was made as little module to be used in small projects that need to do some interactions with MySQL database.
+dbConnect was made as little module to be used in small projects that need to do some interactions with MySQL or PostgreSQL databases.

 It's just a big time saver for developers and helps to keep your code clean and readable.